Vacłaŭ Ivanoŭski: Early years

 Ivanoŭski was born into an upper middle class family on the Liabiodka estate in the Vilnius Governorate of the Russian Empire (now within the village of Halavičpolie, in Belarus' Grodno Region).
+One of his brothers was Tadas Ivanauskas.

 In 1898 he graduated from the 5th Warsaw Gymnasium and entered the St. Petersburg Institute of Technology in the Department of Chemistry, which he finished in 1904.
 He went on to study abroad in Denmark and Germany.
 In 1909 he received a doctorate from the Technical University of Munich.

 On return to the Russian Empire in 1910, he embarked upon a career in the area of microbiology and worked at the Ministry of Agriculture in St. Petersburg and the Vilnius Society of Agriculture.

 Involvement in the Belarusian independence movement

 Apart from his career as a scientist, Ivanoŭski became actively involved with the fledgling Belarusian independence movement.
 While a student in St Petersburg, he became a founder of the Belarusian Revolutionary Party, headed the Society of Belarusian Public Education and Culture and was a member of the Central Committee of the Belarusian Socialist Assembly.
 He was engaged in publishing, setting up several Belarusian publishing houses, edited the first primer of the modern Belarusian language and collaborated with the first Belarusian newspapers "Nasha Dolya" and "Nasha Niva".

 In 1917 Ivanoŭski participated in the First All-Belarusian Congress in Minsk and a year later became the Minister of Education in the Government of the Belarusian Democratic Republic.
 In February and March 1920, as a representative of the Rada of the Belarusian Democratic Republic, he participated in the Belarusian-Polish negotiations, sought to prevent the partition of Belarus between Poland and Soviet Russia and advocated the creation of a federation of Poland and Belarus.